mfaizan44/Robotic-arm-sorting-out-batteries/README.md

 # Robotic arm sorting out batteries

-This project implements an automated sorting line with an industrial robot for batteries based on visual and depth sensors.
-The system utilizes few-shot learning methods for visual detection, allowing it to not rely on large datasets.
+This project uses an Epson VT6 robot with YOLOv8 for differentiating AA, D, and 9V batteries.
+YOLOv8 helps the robot identify and categorize batteries in real-time, enhancing sorting efficiency.
+The study also integrates an electromagnet into the robotic arm for better battery handling, showcasing potential for sustainable battery management and recycling.

 ## Introduction

 The goal of this project is to develop a robotic system capable of accurately sorting different types of batteries, including AA, D, and 9V batteries, in an industrial setting.
-The system uses an Epson VT6 robot equipped with an electromagnetic gripper, along with visual aid, to detect and classify batteries based on their size and shape.
+The system uses an Epson VT6 robot equipped with an electromagnetic gripper, along with yolov8, to detect and classify batteries.

 ## Features